cccteam/access/README.md

 - Applies roles across all domains (global and domain-specific)
 - Creates missing roles and adds missing permissions
 - Removes permissions not in configuration
-- Removes unused roles (if no users assigned)
+- Removes roles not in configuration
 - Validates resources and permissions against resource store
 - Prevents update permissions on immutable resources